Alicia (Brenhaug) Penner

 A Magna Cum Laude graduate of Mitchell Hamline School of Law, Alicia received the CALI award for her outstanding knowledge and understanding of food law and regulations as it relates to the production, manufacture, and consumption of food.
 While in law school, she was the Online Executive Editor for Mitchell Hamline Law Review, an extern for United States Bankruptcy Court Judge William Fisher and volunteered for the Mitchell Hamline Pro se Clinic in family law.
 She also served as Treasurer for the Mitchell Hamline Legal Association for Women.
 After receiving her undergraduate degree in political science, Alicia worked at the Minnesota State Capitol in various capacities and on a political campaign, which gave her a unique perspective on how advocacy can make a difference in every area of the legal process.

 Alicia has written on many areas of the law, including an American Bar Association article on how U.S. Supreme Court rules and technology changed in the age of pandemic COVID.
-She was named to the 2023 edition of “Ones to Watch: Best Lawyers in America” for her high caliber work in personal injury litigation.
+She was named to the 2023 and 2024 editions of “Ones to Watch: Best Lawyers in America” for her high caliber work in personal injury litigation.

 Personal and Family Life